 UK Production Facility

 Almost all of our products are produced at our large UK manufacturing facility in Worksop, Nottinghamshire.
-Single-use instruments, which are classed as medical devices, are AQL inspected and hygienically packaged in a large Class 7 cleanroom, then sterilised in Ethylene Oxige gas to meet rigorous quality standards.
+Single-use instruments, which are classed as medical devices, are AQL inspected and hygienically packaged in a large Class 7 cleanroom, then sterilised in Ethylene Oxide gas to meet rigorous quality standards.

 Products comply with the relevant British Standards for surgical instruments and the quality control team ensure that products meet specification before being released for packing.
 All metal products are manufactured using medical grade stainless steel and plastic products are manufactured using biocompatible certified polymers.
 The Instrapac® range is packaged in high quality, easy to peel packs which feature indicators to verify that the contents are sterile.
 All procedure packs are presented wrapped in a sterile field for convenience.